kipcole9/money/README.md

 ### Managing the configuration at runtime

   During exchange rate service startup, the function `init/1` is called on the configured exchange rate retrieval module.
-This module is expected to return an updated configuration allowing a develop to customise how the configuration is to be managed.
+This module is expected to return an updated configuration allowing a developer to customise how the configuration is to be managed.
 See the implementation at `Money.ExchangeRates.OpenExchangeRates.init/1` for an example.

 ### Using Environment Variables in the configuration